syncfusion-content/windowsforms-docs/WindowsForms/sfdatetimeedit/Overview.md

 ### SfDateTimeEdit

-The [SfDateTimeEdit](https://help.syncfusion.com/windowsforms/sfdatetimeedit/overview) control allows you to edit date-time in the text or mask format with minimum and maximum values validation, watermark, and globalization supporrt.
+The [SfDateTimeEdit](https://help.syncfusion.com/windowsforms/sfdatetimeedit/overview) control allows you to edit date-time in the text or mask format with minimum and maximum values validation, watermark, and globalization support.
 Provides flexible options to display date-time according to the required format.

 ### DateTimePickerAdv